ashera17/105-Unit-3/README.md

 # 105-Unit-3
 This is a reporsitory containg instructional materials and sample datasets for Prof. Gotzler's Fall 2022 sections of ENGL-105 at the University of Carolina, Chapel Hill.

+The repository contains 3 python notebooks:
+1. module on basic topics in coding with Python3.
+2. module on getting started with the Pandas package.
-The repository contains 3 python notebooks, covering basic topics in coding with Python3, and beginner modules on using the Pandas package for data analysis.
+3. module on using the Pandas package for data analysis.

 These materials have been adapted from the excellent lessons created by the staff at the Research Hub of UNC's Davis Library